Safe use of metal turning lathes

 Stored objects can fall onto the spinning chuck and be propelled at the operator or nearby employees.

-Ensure headstock is clear and free from clutter.
+- Ensure the headstock is clear and free from clutter.

 Zone 3